ikrambrouzi-112/EcoReport/README.md

 ### 1. Backend

-* Navigate to the backend folder
+Navigate to the backend folder and run:
-* Run the Spring Boot application:

 ```bash
 mvn spring-boot:run